Loopring/protocols/packages/loopring_v3/DESIGN.md

 But if the operator pays the protocol fee, why have different protocol fee rates?
 You could argue that a 0.05% taker fee and a 0.01% maker fee is the same as a fixed 0.03% rate because the same entity pays the fee.
 That is true, but in general the operator will get a larger fee for the taker order than for the maker order so he will receive more tokens in `takerOrder.amountB` than in `makerOrder.amountB`.
 By having different rates it's more likely that the operator can pay the complete protocol fee just by using the tokens he receives as fee.

-### Labels

-A label is an optional identifier for a request e.g. an identifier for the wallet the request was created in.

-In previous fee models we had wallets and ring-matchers that were paid directly as part of the trade.
-This produces a lot of token transfers which increases the cost in the circuit (constraints) but also increases the amount of data-availability data (all transactions need to be reconstructible using this data).
-Instead of doing all these costly token transfers we just publish the label on-chain for the order/request that was used by the operator.
-The operator (who receives all the fees from users) can then make agreements with wallets/etc... outside of the protocol how they get paid for the use of their requests.

-The label of all requests are hashed together and this single hash called the `labelHash` is put on-chain.
-The operator can then share the label data of all requests he used in a block off-chain and all entities can verify that the labels the operator provided are indeed the ones that were used in a block.

-Another way fees can be shared is by using a contract owned account for the operator account.

 ## Signatures

 Currently, we use EdDSA keys (5,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
 We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate trading keypair.